shopgate/connect-doc/markdown/introduction/connect-architecture/app-architecture.md

-You can customize the frontend UI and the backend of your app when you use the Shopgate CONNECT platform.
+You can customize the frontend UI and the backend of your app when you use the Shopgate platform.
 You create code and configuration data bundled together as extensions that are installed by system integrators so that applications can enable the custom functionality.